Timing the discussion

 • When an STI is diagnosed.
 Contact tracing is more commonly discussed after a confirmed diagnosis, when the index patient's sexual, injecting or other risk history is reassessed and treatment provided.

 - The patient's physical and emotional state.
 If the patient is physically unwell or emotionally distressed, it may be better to defer the discussion to a subsequent consultation.

 - The patient's own priority.
 For many patients the issue of notifying contacts is high on their agenda and it may suit them to deal with the issue immediately.

 - The nature of the condition.
-For easily curable conditions, which are also infectious (for example, chlamydia, gonorrhoea and syphilis), contact tracing is usually dealt with during the same visit in which the index patient is given the diagnosis and treatment.
+For easily treatable infectious conditions such as chlamydia or gonorrhoea, contact tracing is usually initiated during the same visit in which the index patient is given the diagnosis and treatment.
 This is important in limiting further transmission or re-infection of the index patient.

 - Public health factors.
-If it is considered that a contact is placing others at immediate risk of infection, particularly where the infection is serious (for example HIV) contact tracing should ideally proceed immediately.
+If it is suspected that a contact is placing others at immediate risk of infection (for example HIV or syphilis in pregnancy), contact tracing should proceed immediately.
+Consider phoning a sexual health/ public health service in your area.
 The public health considerations for individual conditions are described in Conditions.